Darkempire78/Mee6-Bypasser/README.md

 You can select roles, that are given to users that reach a certain Mee6-Level.

 * Give and remove roles to users that reach a certain Mee6-Level.
-* Display the list of role rewards
+* Display the list of role rewards.
 * Remove previous role rewards.
+* update the whole server.

 ## Commands